INF554/project-teampeace/transcript.md

 - Legible and readable text.
 - Responsive and Interactive D3 charts.

-(demonstration2.svg)List of required d3 features to include:

 - Animated Chart.
 - Here, we use an animated bar chart which can be used to filter and sort the data according to our requirements.
 - We also make use of D3 Maps in our project.
 - Here, we show a proportional symbol map showing the share of military expenditure.

 ## Slide 17
-(highlight.svg)Highlight what you have built:
+Highlight what you have built:

 - The Bubble Chart displays the summarized as well as specific information of wars over a particular period of time.
 - For example, when we hover the bubble 1988-2003, it shows the number of countries involved in war each year and the major war which took place during this time range.